 I designed the Pocket Sai with faceted bevels along its blade to give it the intentionally ominous appearance.
 The best defense is a strong deterrent, as being forced into a confrontation only guarantees someone harm.
 With practice the Pocket Sai can be deployed with confidence and give any would be attacker a moment to reconsider their odds.
 Just as with any tool, it can only be effective as the user's training and preparation.
 With the "traditional" unsharpened version of the Sai, if need be, the point is very effective at penetration.

-The Traditional Sai is not typically a sharp weapon, and most formal practices focus on defense manipulations to control an opponent's weapons and offer blunt strikes.
-My take on this design was to give it faceted bevels and the option to fully form and grind the bevels to offer a hand ground double edged dagger version.
-Even in the unsharpened "traditional" version the point is very effective at penetration.
+The Traditional Sai is not a sharp edged weapon, and most formal practices focus on defense manipulations to control an opponent's weapon and delivery of blunt strikes.
+The beveled mounuchi opens the option to fully form and grind the bevels to create a hand ground double edged dagger for those seeking it.